swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 `UIView` and `UIViewController` implement hopping to the main thread by overriding the `release` method.
 But in Swift there are no vtable/wvtable slots for releasing, and adding them would also affect a lot of code that does not need isolated deinit.

-### Don't copy task-local values by default
+### Don't copy task-local values when hopping by default

 When switching executors, the current implementation copies priority and task-local values from the task/thread where the last release happened.
-This minimizes differences between async/isolated and nonisolated synchronous `deinit`s.
+This minimizes differences after code changes between async/isolated and nonisolated synchronous `deinit`s, and runtime differences between fast and slow paths of isolated deinit.
+Copying task-locals by default and providing an option to opt-out, follows the precedent of `Task.init` vs `Task.detached` and adheres to the principle of progressive disclosure.

+There are no compile-time checks for availability of the non-default task-local values.
+Checking correctness of the code that uses task-local values relies on testing.
+Having different behavior depending on the point of the last release can lead to bugs, which are easy to miss during the testing and hard to reproduce once reported.

-Availability of the task-local values depends on the point of the last release, which can be racy or simply hard to predict.
-Even when point of the last release cannot be known exactly, often it can be bound to a scope.
-If task-local values are set for the entire scope, they can be reliably used in the `deinit`.
-But in some cases it might be a better practice to capture task-local values in the `init()`, store them as object properties and re-inject them into `deinit`.
+One can argue that since point of the last release can be racy or simply hard to predict exactly, task-local values have little value in deinit.
+But even when point of the last release cannot be known exactly, often it can be bound to a scope.
+If task-local values are set for the entire scope, developers can expect them to be reliably available in the `deinit`.

+In some cases it might be a better practice to capture task-local values in the `init()`, store them as object properties and re-inject them into `deinit`.
 But it is not always possible to know which task-local values are used inside the `deinit`.
 For example, if it calls functions from closed-source frameworks or hidden behind type-erasure.

-It can be easy to miss that task-local values are not injected into code running inside `deinit` if task-local values are accessed only in exceptional situations -  e.g. for logging assertion failures or runtime errors.
+It can be easy to miss during testing that task-local values are not injected into code running inside `deinit` if task-local values are accessed only in exceptional situations -  e.g. for logging assertion failures or runtime errors.
 But those are exactly the use cases where it is critically important for logging to work.

-Copying task-locals by default and providing an option to opt-out, follows the precedent of `Task.init` vs `Task.detached`.
+Consistently resetting task-locals is another alternative which gives consistent behavior.
+But it comes with it's own runtime cost, which needs to be paid on the fast-path of the isolated deinit per object.
+Assuming that trees of objects are likely to be isolated to the same actor.
+Cost of copying task-local values needs to be paid only when deinitiazing root object and is proportional to the number of task-locals.
+While cost of resetting needs to be paid per object and is proportional to the tree size.
+Assuming that number of task-locals is smaller than number of objects for a typical use case, copying task-local values is actually faster then resetting them.

 ### Implicitly propagate isolation to synchronous `deinit`.